ibm-cloud-docs/vpc/vpc-regions-and-subnets.md

 ### Address prefixes and the {{site.data.keyword.cloud_notm}} console
 {: #address-prefixes-and-the-ibm-cloud-console-ui}

-When you create a VPC by using the {{site.data.keyword.cloud_notm}} console, the system selects your address prefix automatically and requires you to create a subnet within that default prefix.
-If this address scheme does not suit your requirements, you can customize the address prefixes after you create the VPC.
-You can then create subnets in your customized address prefixes, and delete the subnet that you created with the default prefix.
+When you create a VPC by using the {{site.data.keyword.cloud_notm}} console, the system selects your address prefixes automatically and requires you to create subnets within the default prefixes.
+If this address scheme does not suit your requirements, you can clear the **Default address prefixes** option to not assign default address prefixes to each zone in your VPC.
+After you create your VPC, go to its details page and set your own address prefixes.
+Then, you can create subnets within the address prefixes you specified.

-This workaround is needed to use BYOIP through the IBM Cloud Console UI.
-{:note}

 ## CLI example
 {: #cli-example-byoip}